Yuvraaj14/ATM_Interface_Project/README.md

 Features

-User Authentication:
+I. User Authentication:

 Users can log in securely using a PIN number.

+II.
 Account Balance Inquiry:

 Check your account balance with a simple command.

+III.
 Cash Deposits:

 Deposit money into your account by specifying the amount.

+IV.
 Cash Withdrawals:

 Withdraw cash from your account with the desired amount.

-Fund Transfers:
+V. Fund Transfers:

 Transfer funds between your accounts or to another user's account.

+VI.
 Transaction History:

 View a history of recent transactions.

+VII.
 Secure and User-Friendly:

 The interface prioritizes security and ease of use.